skyla15/HireMeProject-/README.md

 ### Requirements to have a career above
 > It is obviously essential to have fundamental knowledge in computer science( Computer Architecture<at least how codes actually works in computers, Cache> Data Structure and Algorithm, OS<Scheduling, Memory, Process and Thread>, Network<DNS, TCP & UDP>
-For the career I want to follow :

  1. Data structure and Algorithms
- 2. Basic Compute Science Knowledge ( OS,
+ 2. Basic Compute Science Knowledge ( Database, OS, Network, OOP, Computer Architecture )
  3. Backend Knowledge
  4. Cloud Services(AWS, GCP)
  5. [Basic Data Pipeline Knowledge in Korean](https://github.com/Team-Neighborhood/I-want-to-study-Data-Science/wiki/데이터-엔지니어)